Mobico Group: Takeover attempt and rebranding

 During September 2021, it was reported that National Express had entered into talks to acquire Stagecoach Group.
 In December 2021, a deal was agreed between the boards of the two companies: however, it was subject to both shareholder approval and regulatory scrutiny.
 Having originally recommended shareholders accept the National Express offer, in March 2022, the Stagecoach board of directors withdrew its recommendation in favour of a takeover offer from a DWS managed investment fund.

 In January 2023, the coach excursion business of seven National Express Transport Solutions companies (Coliseum Coaches, Lucketts Travel, Mortons Travel, Solent Tours, Stewarts Tours, Woods Tours and Worthing Coaches) were brought together under the 'Touromo' brand.
 Touromo aimed to provide day trips and short breaks to destinations across the UK and Europe as one combined brand, and National Express planned to expand the brand outside the West Midlands and South East England to operate across the United Kingdom.
 Six months later, however, it was announced that Touromo was to cease operations and that National Express Transport Solutions was to cease offering day trips and holiday excursions in October 2023.

 In June 2023, National Express changed its name to Mobico Group.

 In April 2025, it was announced that chief executive Ignacio Garat would depart at the end of the month after nearly five years.
 Mobico chair Phil White, who served as CEO of National Express Group between 1997 and 2006, took over on an interim basis as the search for a successor gets underway.

 In July 2025, Mobico sold its North American school bus operations to I Squared Capital.

+In August 2026, it was announced Mobico would sell its UK Bus business, operating local bus services in the West Midlands (meaning both National Express West Midlands, and National Express Coventry), to the West Midlands Combined Authority.
+The deal is expected to close in November 2026, at a total cash value of £24million.
+Mobico describes the purpose of the deal, to make the company "simpler and stronger", however, it comes at the same time as the West Midlands Mayor Richard Parker, vows to bring local bus services into public ownership, through moving to a franchising model.
+The move to public ownership is expected to be completed by late 2029, with services being transferred to public operation in stages, across the county.